Teach Beside Me

 making a popsicle stick bridge

 You will then make two more with just two popsicle sticks making shorter beams.
-These are going to make the trusses.
+These are going to make the trusses and will form triangles.
 Using a 3-stick beam and a 2-stick beam that has mostly dried, attach them with the sticks making a triangular pattern.

 Once it dries a for about 15 minutes, flip it over and repeat the triangular pattern on the other side to make it double thick.
 You will repeat this to make the two trusses for the sides of the bridge.